microsoft/TypeScript-Website/packages/documentation/copy/en/get-started/TS for the New Programmer.md

 #### Types

 However, TypeScript is a _typed_ superset, meaning that it adds rules about how different kinds of values can be used.
-The earlier error about `obj.heigth` was not a _syntax_ error: it is an error of using some kind of value (a _type_) in an incorrect way.
+The earlier error about `obj.height` was not a _syntax_ error: it is an error of using some kind of value (a _type_) in an incorrect way.

 As another example, this is JavaScript code that you can run in your browser, and it _will_ log a value: